Vaneixus/modorganizer-rootlinker/README.md

  * Native Detection of certain directories outside "Root" folder for automatic mounting to game game directory

-# Contributions:

-Any contributions towards the code will be greatly appreciated.
-The latest build is available at : Click Here

 # Credits:

     - AL12rs for a lot of Help understanding MO2's plugin system and general plugin help.